walknuts/southportapartments/pages/4-your-home.md

 Your toilet is a Villeroy & Boch O.Novo toilet suite.

 Villeroy & Boch’s part number for a new seat is 9M38S101.
-One local source is [Southern Plumbing Plus](https://spplus.com.au/vb5310-9m38s101-o-novo-soft-close-seat-with-top-fix-quick-release-hinges-white.html), the original supplier, in Fyshwick.
+One local source is [Southern Plumbing Plus](https://spplus.com.au), the original supplier, in Fyshwick.
+(Enter the part number in their search bar.)

 ### Flyscreens